yukijina/cli-project-wholefoods-recipe/README.md

-# Wholefoods Recipe
+# Whole Foods Market Recipe Collection

 Welcome to Wholefoods Recipe Collection!
 To experiment CLI, run `./bin/wholefoods_recipe` for an interactive prompt.

-With this CLI, you can list the recipe categories and pick the category you are interested in.
-There is an option to open the link of the category.
+With this CLI, you can list recipe categories and pick a recipe you are interested in.
 Have fun!!

 ## Installation